4 Product Marketing and Campaign Management Partnership Strategies

 - To campaign managers for a stream of interested buyers

-Guess which role gets more attention from the sales team?
+Which role do you think receives the most attention from the sales team?
 If you guessed campaign managers, you’d be right.
-Presenting a unified front helps sales see and understand the importance of consistency in messaging from product to marketing to sales.
+Presenting a unified front helps sales see and understand the importance of consistency in messaging from product to advertising to sales.

-Consider having these two roles present to sales together when launching new products.
-Sales will gain visibility into the value of the two roles, and how they work together.
-And as another customer touchpoint, the sales team can give first person feedback on the messaging and campaign.
+Consider having product marketing and campaign management professionals present to sales teams together when launching new products.
+Sales will gain visibility into the value of the two roles and how they work together.
+And as another customer touchpoint, the sales team will be able to provide first-person feedback on the messaging, marketing strategy, and overall campaign.

 The winning play for companies today is to be customer-focused.
 Both campaign managers and product marketers perform jobs that are extremely focused on the customer.
-Even if they are not customer-facing, their work product is.
-The more guidelines you can provide these two functions to keep and stay aligned, the more collaborative they will be and your customer experience will improve.
+Even if they’re not customer-facing, their work product is.
+The more guidelines you can provide these two functions to keep and stay aligned, the more collaborative they will be.
+With these two departments in sync, you can expect a significant improvement in the customer experience.